 Args: param1 (int): The first parameter

 Parameters ---------- param1 : int The first parameter

 DSP-TOOLS uses the Google style without typing, as defined here.

 Static analysis tool for checking compliance with Python docstring conventions.
-Pydocstyle supports most of PEP 257 out of the box, but it should not be considered a reference implementation.
+Pydocstyle supports most PEP 257 conventions out of the box, but it should not be considered a reference implementation.
 Pydocstyle seems to be the most popular docstring checker.
 It supports the styles "pep257", "numpy", and "google".

-A docstring formatter that follows PEP 8 and PEP 257 but makes some of the more controversial elements of the PEPs optional.
+A docstring formatter that follows PEP 8 and PEP 257 but makes some of the more controversial elements of those PEPs optional.
 Can be configured for other styles as well.
 This project is heavily inspired by docformatter.
 Supported styles: "pep257", "numpy".

 Automatically formats docstrings to follow a subset of the PEP 257 conventions.
 Currently, only the style "sphinx" and "epytext" are recognized, but "numpy" and "google" are future styles.